bsccf/Uni-notes/Thermofluids/orifice plate.md

 ## Orifice plate
 A b-tech [[venturi meter equation|venturi meter]], assuming no energy is lost to friction the equations the same but:
 ![[Pasted image 20220214223332.png]]
-Look at all those area's that will fill with turbulence (gross),
+Look at all those area's that will fill with turbulence (gross), (vomit emoji) (ect), energy loss to friction disgusting... any machine with an [[if not skill issue|efficiency below 100% is trash]].